AdaCore/training_material/courses/additional_modules/reference_material.rst

 * GNAT User's Guide

-   - LOTS of into about the main tools - the GNAT compiler, binder, linker etc.
+   - LOTS of info about the main tools: the GNAT compiler, binder, linker etc.

 * GNAT Reference Manual